How to Talk to Your Doctor About HRT

 However, new research has shown that hormone replacement therapy (HRT) is one of the most effective treatments for menopause.
 Still, your primary healthcare provider may be hesitant to bring it up as a treatment option.

 Outdated research has previously cited health concerns about HRT for menopause.
-Today, new findings have concluded that the benefits outweigh the risks for women under the age of 60.
+Today, new findings have concluded that the benefits outweigh the risks for most women.
+In fact, the FDA updated its guidance in November 2025, removing the black box warning on estradiol, reflecting its improved safety profile.

-While a healthcare provider may not initially recommend the treatment, speaking with them about HRT can help you learn more about whether it would be effective for you.
-The sooner you address low estrogen levels due to menopause, the more likely a woman is to see improvements in quality of life during menopause.
+Speaking with a qualified healthcare provider about HRT can help you learn more about whether it would be effective for you.
+The sooner you address low estrogen levels due to perimenopause or menopause, the more likely a woman is to see improvements in quality of life during menopause.

 How Does Hormone Replacement Therapy Work?

-When a person goes through menopause, they naturally lose estrogen as the ovaries shrink.
+During the transition to menopause, follicle depletion leads to falling ovarian estradiol production and, over time, the ovaries shrink.
 The loss of estrogen can dramatically shift health outcomes.
-Menopausal women have an increased risk of developing osteoporosis (bone disease), cardiovascular issues, and neurological complications.
+Post-menopausal women have an increased risk of developing osteoporosis (bone disease), cardiovascular issues, and neurological complications.

 The HRT process involves replacing any estrogen and progesterone lost during menopause.
-Estrogen-only therapy is the most popular form of HRT used today.
-A healthcare provider can prescribe one of the following types of hormone replacement therapy:
+Combination therapy is the most common form of HRT today.
+If a woman has had a hysterectomy and no longer has a uterus, she doesn’t need progesterone with estradiol to protect the uterus.
+However, progesterone still has benefits for other parts of the body because its receptors are found throughout the body.
+A healthcare provider can prescribe one or both of the following types of hormone replacement therapy:

-Systemic estrogen replacement therapy: Estrogen is released into the bloodstream through injections, pills, skin patches, gels, and sprays.
+• Systemic estrogen replacement and progesterone therapy: Estrogen is released into the bloodstream through injections, pills, skin patches, gels, creams, rings and sprays.
+Progesterone is most commonly given with an oral capsule.

-Depending on your health needs, a healthcare provider may recommend taking HRT daily or for a limited period of time.
+Depending on your health needs, a healthcare provider may recommend taking HRT daily.
 As you take HRT, a healthcare provider will periodically monitor your menopause symptoms to assess the effectiveness of the treatment.
 Don’t be afraid to speak openly with them about any concerns you have while going through treatment.

 What Does the Research Say About HRT?